noeal-dac/Animated-Lower-Thirds/README.md

 This project is based on Lower thirds in HTML/CSS https://obsproject.com/forum/resources/lower-thirds-in-html-css.928/, and Animated lower thirds with control panel https://obsproject.com/forum/resources/animated-lower-thirds-with-control-panel.922/.

 ### Features
-- Include dinamyc content to OBS
+- Include dynamic content to streaming app with browser support (like OBS)
 - 4 differents Lower Thirds at same time
 - 10 slots for each Lower Third (Same configuration but with different title, description and logo)
 - 3 predefined styles